 The PAIS International database from ProQuest contains references to more than 634,401 journal articles, books, government documents, statistical directories, grey literature, research reports, conference reports, publications of international agencies, microfiche, Internet material, and more.
 Includes publications from over 120 countries throughout the world.
 In addition to English, some of the indexed materials are published in French, German, Italian, Portuguese, and Spanish.

-Polling the Nations is an online database of public opinion polls containing the full text of 500,000 questions and responses from 15,000 surveys conducted from 1986 to the present in the United States and 90 other countries.
-Note: 4 simultaneous users only
+Polling the Nations is an online database of public opinion polls containing the full text of 500,000 questions and responses from 15,000 surveys conducted from 1986 to the present in the United States and 90 other countries. **Access limited to 4 concurrent users.**

 Contains documents published by Congress including hearings, floor debates, bill text, legislative histories, and reports from the Congressional Research Service.
 Dates vary by publication and range from 1789-present.
 This resource was made possible in part through the Lee Somers Endowed Library Fund.

-Coverage: Newspapers from 1970s to present.
-Updated: Daily.
+Searches several Newsstream databases containing US, Canadian, and international newspapers from the 1980s to present.
 Full-text articles from over 1,200 newspapers worldwide, including The New York Times, Los Angeles Times, Wall Street Journal, USA Today, Washington Post, Guardian, El Norte, Jerusalem Post, and South China Morning Post.
 Also includes 85 newspapers from the company Gannett.

 An index of U.S. television news broadcasts beginning in 1968.
 NBC broadcasts from 1968 and CNN broadcasts from 1995 are available for viewing online.
 ABC and CBS broadcasts from 1968 and Fox News broadcasts from 2004 are available through video loan, for which Vanderbilt University charges a fee to recover costs.
 There are no transcripts or captioning provided.